unbibium/png2petscii/README.md

 It's my first JavaFX project so I might be doing everything wrong here.

-Currently it will generate a color image.
-The code to generate monochrome images is still there, and may be more useful.
+Currently it can generate output in color or monochrome, using either the uppercase/graphics or lowercase/uppercase character sets.

 You can save the output as a raw text file, or a program file that will print the output.
-Program files can be saved in PRG or P00 format.
+Program files can be saved in PRG or P00 format so that you can see them on an emulator.
 The output is very inefficient; it sends a redundant RVS ON/OFF and color code for each character.

 Future plans
 ------------